 Professor, Cyrus and Michele Hadidi Chair in the Humanities

-Shannon Jackson is the Cyrus and Michelle Hadidi Professor of Rhetoric and of Theater, Dance and Performance Studies, and former Associate Vice Chancellor for the Arts + Design.
-Jackson’s research focuses on two overlapping domains: 1) collaborations across visual, performing, and media art forms and 2) the role of the arts in social institutions and in social change.
-Her most recent books are Back Stages: Essays Across Art, Performance, and Public Life (Northwestern University Press, 2022), and The Human Condition: Media Art from the Kramlich Collection (Thames &...
+Shannon Jackson is the Cyrus and Michelle Hadidi Professor of the Arts & Humanities, Department Chair of History of Art, and former Associate Vice Chancellor for the Arts + Design.
+She also recently assumed leadership of the Environmental Arts & Humanities Initiative for UC Berkeley.
+Jackson’s research focuses on two overlapping domains: 1) collaborations across visual, performing, and media art forms and 2) the role of the arts in...

 My research and teaching concerns the documentary functions and effects of photographic images and narrative discourse.
 I have specialized in the field of autobiography, or “egodocuments,” and published a monograph and a co-edited collection, both on the history of autobiographical texts and discourses.
 My current research is an interpretive history of the political uses of photography in modern Cambodia, with specific reference to the epochal Khmer Rouge catastrophe of the 1970s.
 Organized around the notorious S-21 prisoner identification photos, it looks at the period of Cambodian...